REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 4. The Party’s Advisor may inspect and review any evidence directly related to the allegations raised in the Formal Complaint and any investigative report prepared.

-5. At a hearing, each Party’s Advisor is permitted to ask the other Party and any witnesses relevant questions.
-Parties may only question other Parties or witnesses through an Advisor, and the Advisor must pose the questions in a respectful, non-intimidating, and non-abusive manner.
+5. At a hearing, each Party’s Advisor is permitted to ask the other Party and any Witnesses relevant questions.
+Parties may only question other Parties or Witnesses through an Advisor, and the Advisor must pose the questions in a respectful, non-intimidating, and non-abusive manner.

 6. Each Party will be provided with information concerning hearing procedures at least ten (10) days in advance of a hearing.
 These procedures will outline expectations for conduct of a Party and that Party’s Advisor during the hearing, including but not limited to, expectations with regard to confidentiality, decorum, prohibitions on interruptions of testimony, the procedure for conferring with a Party and/or Advisor and/or requesting a break, and order of presentation of evidence.
 The University reserves the right to remove an Advisor and/or Party from a hearing should they fail to abide by the hearing procedures.

-10. INVESTIGATION OF FORMAL COMPLAINTS, REVIEW OF EVIDENCE, AND INVESTIGATIVE REPORT
+12. INVESTIGATION OF FORMAL COMPLAINTS, REVIEW OF EVIDENCE, AND INVESTIGATIVE REPORT

-In cases where a Formal Complaint is filed and not dismissed as described in Section 11 or otherwise resolved through an informal resolution process described in Section 8, NC State will investigate the allegations of Title IX Sexual Harassment.
+In cases where a Formal Complaint is filed and not dismissed as described in Section 13 or otherwise resolved through an informal resolution process described in Section 10, NC State will investigate the allegations of Title IX Sexual Harassment.
 During the investigation, NC State will:

-1. provide an equal opportunity for the Parties to present witnesses and evidence in the investigation;
+1. provide an equal opportunity for the Parties to present Witnesses and evidence in the investigation;

 2. allow the Parties to have an Advisor of their choice to be present at any interview, meeting or related proceeding;